microsoft/PowerToys/README.md

 ### Other install methods

-There are [community driven install methods](./doc/unofficialInstallMethods.md) such as Chocolatey and Scoop.
+There are [community-driven install methods](./doc/unofficialInstallMethods.md) such as Chocolatey and Scoop.
 If these are your preferred install solutions, this will have the install instructions.

 ## Contributing